 The undrain command unsets the Drained state so that jobs may start running on the node again.
-The drain, undrain, and drainstatus commands have the same options.
-The options can make the command apply to not just one node, but to a list of nodes, a group of nodes, a category of nodes, or to a chassis.
+The drain, undrain, and drainstatus commands have the same grouping options.
+The grouping options can make the command apply to not just one node, but to a list of nodes, a group of nodes, a category of nodes, a rack, a chassis, an overlay, a role, or a status.
 Continuing the example:

-[bright71->device]% drain -c default; !# for a category of nodes
+[bright72->device]% drain -c default; !# for a category of nodes

 Node Queue Status

 node001 workq Drained

 node002 workq Drained